• Skip to primary navigation

 Gulf Fritillary Caterpillar

 To help this butterfly thrive and reproduce, plant the host plant for their larvae: the passionflower vine.
-This is the number one item that should be in your garden to attract these butterflies.
+This native butterfly host plant is the number one item that should be in your garden to attract these butterflies.
 They seem to be able to find this vine from far away.
+I assume that it must release some kind of chemical or scent that the butterflies can detect.

 Learn how to grow the purple passionflower vine.